Registration and Application

 Moderators

-The moderators for the panels include affiliates from the Office of Teaching & Learning.
-They will give a brief introduction to the panel, keep things moving on time, and facilitate the discussion portion of each panel or roundtable.
+The moderators for the panels include faculty, graduate students, and affiliates from the Office of Teaching & Learning.
+They will give a brief introduction to the panel, keep things moving on time, and facilitate the discussions.
+These partners will also be a part of the application review process.

 Presenting Your Research in a Conference Setting